 Unboxing experience not packaging

-It’s a small thing but Apple’s product packaging is out of this world.
+It’s a small thing, but Apple’s product packaging is out of this world.
 Opening a new iPhone box remains genuinely delightful.
 The same with any new Mac.
 Opening the plain Dell cardboard boxes to get my PCs was not at all delightful.
-In fact it was more of a chore than a positive reinforcement of the purchase decision.
+In fact, it was more of a chore than a positive reinforcement of the purchase decision.

 Consistency not dependency

 Microsoft is hampered because it cannot control the whole user experience.
 It relies on hardware manufacturers to deliver its software.
 This means users have a split loyalty: to Microsoft and to, say, Dell or Toshiba.
 It also makes them vulnerable to the weaknesses of others.
 When Windows XP was first launched, over 60% of crashes were down to a bug in someone else’s graphics driver.
 But everyone says “Windows crashed”.
-Being able to control the hardware as well as the software helps Apple deliver a more complete user experience.
+Being able to control the hardware and software helps Apple deliver a more complete user experience.

 Usability not complexity

-I’m not going to get sucked into the trans-dimensional vortex of ‘which OS is best’ but there is one thing that is consistent across Apple products and that is usability.
+I’m not going to get sucked into the trans-dimensional vortex of ‘which OS is best’, but there is one thing that is consistent across Apple products, and that is usability.
 Little things like the way my MacBook wakes up instantly when I open the lid or the way my phone recognises me.
 It makes them easy to use and reinforces the purchase decision.
 It’s a question of attention to detail.